Code-Institute-Submissions/GymProject/README.md

 </ul>

 <h2>Deployment</h2>
-This Project is deployed on Github.
+This Project is deployed on Github pages.

 <h2>Credits</h2>